 8. Buy inventory in bulk

 A line of credit or a short-term loan could provide the answer.
 You will benefit even if you have to pay a high-interest rate.
-Just remember that the amount that you pay as interest should be less than your anticipated profit on the transaction.
+Remember that the amount you pay as interest should be less than your anticipated profit on the transaction.

 9. Buy out a competitor’s business

 You can use a loan to buy out a competitor’s company.
 This is possibly the fastest way to grow your business.
 Of course, it is vital to carry out careful due diligence before you make the purchase.